Cell structures for the Yokonuma-Hecke algebra and the algebra of braids and ties: Jucys-Murphy elements

-For $ \T $ a general multitableau, there exists a multitableau $\T_0$ of the initial kind together with a distinguished right coset representative $w_{\T}$ of $\Si_\alpha$ in $\Si_n$ such that $\T=\T_0 w_{\T}$.
-Let $ w_{\T}= s_{i_1} s_{i_2} \ldots s_{i_k} $ be a reduced expression for $ w_{\T} $.
-Then we have that $ i_j $ and $ i_j +1 $ are located in different blocks of $ \T_0 s_{i_1} \ldots s_{i_{j-1}} $ for all $ j \geq 1 $ and that $ \T_0 s_{i_1} \ldots s_{i_{j-1}} s_{i_{j}} $ is obtained from $ \T_1 s_{i_1} \ldots s_{i_{j-1}} $ by interchanging $ i_j $ and $ i_j +1 $.
+For $ \bT $ a general multitableau, there exists a multitableau $\bT_0$ of the initial kind together with a distinguished right coset representative $w_{\bT}$ of $\Si_\alpha$ in $\Si_n$ such that $\bT=\bT_0 w_{\bT}$.
+Let $w_{\bT}= s_{i_1} s_{i_2} \ldots s_{i_k} $ be a reduced expression for $w_{\bT} $.
+Then we have that $ i_j $ and $ i_j +1 $ are located in different blocks of $ \bT_0 s_{i_1} \ldots s_{i_{j-1}} $ for all $ j \geq 1 $ and that $ \bT_0 s_{i_1} \ldots s_{i_{j-1}} s_{i_{j}} $ is obtained from $ \bT_1 s_{i_1} \ldots s_{i_{j-1}} $ by interchanging $ i_j $ and $ i_j +1 $.
 Using Lemma \ref{lem0} and (4) of Lemma \ref{J1} we now get that

-Since $ \T_0 $ is of the initial kind, we get
+Since $ \bT_0 $ is of the initial kind, we get

-where we used that the occurring $ \V_0 $ are all of the initial kind such that $m_\V=m_{\V_0}g_{w_{\T}}$ with $ \V\triangleright \T_0$ and $a_{\V}=a_{\V_0}$.
+where we used that the occurring $ \Bv_0 $ are all of the initial kind such that $m_{\Bv}=m_{\Bv_0}g_{w_{\bT}}$ with $ \Bv\triangleright \bT_0$ and $a_{\Bv}=a_{\Bv_0}$.
 This finishes the proof of the Proposition. \end{demo}

-In view of the Proposition, we can now apply the general theory developped in \cite{Mat2}.
-In particular, we recover the semisimplicity criterium of Chlouveraki and Poulain d'Andecy, \cite{MCH}, and can even generalize it to the case of ground fields of positive characteristic.
+In view of the Proposition, we can now apply the general theory developed in \cite{Mat2}.
+In particular, we recover the semisimplicity criterion of Chlouveraki and Poulain d'Andecy, \cite{MCH}, and can even generalize it to the case of ground fields of positive characteristic.
 We leave the details to the reader.